Rightpoint/Broker/README.md

 # Broker

 A façade between executing requests and creating them.
 The library provides an interface for creating requests, but delegates the actual execution to ```RequestExecutors```.
+It also generates REST services for you using **annotation processing**.

 ## Getting Started